Assigning Applications to Users or Groups

 Once you have published some applications, you can publish them to one or more users and/or groups.

-To do so, double-click on the application you wish to assign, or on the application, then on the "Assign Application" tile:
+To do so, double-click on the application you wish to assign or click on the application, then on the "Assign Application" tile:

 The following window will be displayed.
 It allows you to assign applications to a selected user or group: